Estimation and Inference in High-Dimensional Panel Data Models with Interactive Fixed Effects: Estimation and inference

 A very popular technique to estimate the parameter vector $\beta$ in the low-dimen\-sional case is the common correlated effects (CCE) approach of \cite{Pesaran2006}.
 In the high-dimensional case, however, this estimation technique breaks down and straightforward extensions are not possible.
 In this section, we construct a novel estimator which does work in high dimensions.
-As it is similar in spirit to the CCE approach, we call it a high-dimensional CCE estimator.
+As it is similar in spirit to the CCE approach, we call it a high-dimensional CCE estimator, or HD-CCE estimator for short.
 The section is structured as follows: First, we outline the general strategy to estimate $\beta$ which underlies both our and the CCE approach.
-We then explain why the CCE estimator collapses in high dimensions and why there is no easy way to fix it.
-Finally, we introduce our estimation approach and give some heuristic discussion why it works.
+We then explain why the CCE estimator collapses in high dimensions.
+Next, we introduce our estimation approach and give some heuristic discussion why it works.
+Finally, we explain how to perform inference based on the HD-CCE estimator.